 One of our prominent invited speakers, Junko Yano from Lawrence Berkeley National Laboratory, was interviewed in Swedish national radio.
 You can listen to the program here (mostly in Swedish).

 The CAP workshop 2018

-Our annual workshop was held at Sigtunahöjden in Sigtuna, on April 26-27.
+Our annual workshop was held in 2018 at Sigtunahöjden in Sigtuna, on April 26-27.
 Thanks for all the interesting presentations everyone, you made the workshop great!